 In addition to the monthly premium and annual deductible, the Clear Spring Health Premier Rx prescription drug plan has A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service. (fixed dollar amount) and/or coinsurances (percentage) that you must pay when you pickup your medications.
 Here's the schedule for this plan:

 IMPORTANT: In order to determine if this is the best PDP for you, it's critical that you look up your prescriptions in the plan's A formulary is a list of prescription drugs covered by a prescription drug plan or another insurance plan offering prescription drug benefits.
 Medications not on a plan's formulary are generally not covered..

 Medicare Part D Star Ratings

 In this section we show you the quality rating for this plan.
-Each year the Centers for Medicare and Medicaid Services (CMS) rates prescription drug plans in four broad categories.
+Each year the The Centers for Medicare & Medicaid Services (CMS) is the U.S. Federal agency that runs the Medicare, Medicaid, and Children’s Health Insurance Programs.
+(CMS) rates prescription drug plans in four broad categories.
 We do not recommend joining a plan with an overall rating less than 3.0.
 The following marks will give you an idea of the level of care you will receive if you join this Clear Spring Health plan.